 Tips for Using a Tree Stand

 Hunting from a tree stand is by far one of the most effective ways to hunt game.
-The elevated position provides you the best line of site while your game will never have a clue what hit them.
+The elevated position provides you the best line of sight while your game will never have a clue what hit them.
 Furthermore, tree branches will provide the natural foliage which is recommended to ensure you remain undetected.

 There are a few different views as to how high is high enough for a tree stand.
-I’ve always being on the side that the higher you are in the air the better although that doesn’t necessarily provide accessibility for everyone.
+I’ve always been on the side that the higher you are in the air the better although that doesn’t necessarily provide accessibility for everyone.
 Generally, you’ll want your tree stand to be at least 12 feet tall to heights in excess of 20 feet.
 At the end of the day, it does depend on what you’re comfortable with as not everyone will feel comfortable hanging from a tree at 20 feet attached to a tree with a cable and the power of gravity.

 My recommendation is to experiment with different heights and see what type of success you have.
-If you start at maybe 10 feet, and you notice that you’ve scared of a few deer, consider raising the platform a couple of feet.
+If you start at maybe 10 feet, and you notice that you’re scared of a few deer, consider raising the platform a couple of feet.
 Continue to test the height until you’re at a height you feel both comfortable at and a height that doesn’t alert your prey to your presence.

 Finally, ensure you have the proper bow sight for tree stand hunting.
 Typically, you’ll want a pendulum style bow sight to ensure you have the best chance of hunting your prey humanely.

-For many hunters, a climbing tree stand is as much an essential accessory as a bow sight or hunting targets.
+Final Thought: For many hunters, a climbing tree stand is as much an essential accessory as a bow sight or hunting targets.
 They allow you to get a much better vantage point on your prey and provide comfort on those cold a blustery afternoons.
 If you’re like me and would rather wait for your prey to come to you then I highly recommend purchasing a climbing tree stand today.